dsoto/ENSP_330/project/project-description.md

 ### Submission
 The report will be submitted via moodle as a single PDF file.
-Unexcused late submissions will lose 10 points for each day they are late.
+Unexcused late submissions will lose one point for each day they are late.

 ## First draft feedback